-The Dash's somewhat surprising weak points in our cooking tests were tater tots and doughnuts.
-With tater tots it struggled with consistency, making some tots quite crispy while leaving others somewhat soggy.
-Its doughnuts came out without much of a crisp to them.
-We believe this may be because its fry basket is so small that the doughnuts had to touch the sides of the basket.
+In our cooking tests, the Dash's somewhat surprising weak points were tater tots and doughnuts.
+With tater tots, it struggled with consistency, making some tots quite crispy while leaving others somewhat soggy.
+The doughnuts came out without much of a crisp to them.
+This is most likely because its fry basket is so small that the doughnuts had to touch the sides of the basket.

-Our biggest complaint about the Dash Compact is its basket.
-The fit is a bit off, so you have to jiggle it to get it in and out of the machine, but the worst part is its size.
-The 1.6-quart capacity can feel quite limiting (most models are at least 2, with many being north of 3) and may force you to split some recipes into multiple batches.
+Our biggest complaint is its basket.
+The fit is a bit off, so you have to jiggle it to get it in and out of the machine; the worst part is its size.
+The 2-quart capacity can feel quite limiting (most models are at least two, with many being north of three quarts) and may force you to split some recipes into multiple batches.

 Ease of Cleaning

-While the Dash Compact isn't particularly arduous to clean, things could be easier.
+While the Compact isn't particularly arduous to clean, things could be easier.
 The frying basket itself sheds grime quite well, but there are a number of grooves and other places for messes to hide.
-The one thing that's nice about the basket being so small is that it won't take over the top rack of your dishwasher like other models do.
+The one thing that's nice about the basket being so small is that it won't take over the top rack of your dishwasher the way that larger models do.

-The Dash Compact is a relatively good air fryer, but the very small fry basket limits its usefulness to those cooking for one, and that don't want any leftovers.
+The Dash Compact is a relatively good air fryer, but the very small fry basket limits its usefulness to those cooking for one; it's also likely you will not have any leftovers.